 Firefox profiles are stored in the user's home directory.
 MSI systems share home directories across various machines.
 An instance of Firefox requires exclusive control over these profile resources across various machines.
-If you try to run Firefox in two places, such as a lab machine and NX server, you will receive this error.
+If you try to run Firefox in two places, such as a lab machine and a remote portal, you will receive this error.
 The error will also appear if you try to run Firefox on both lab Windows machines and the Windows server.

 To solve this problem, one of three approaches can be taken: first, close the browser on the other machine; second, create a new profile; or third, clear out the lock files that prevent Firefox from opening.

 Close the browser on the other machine.
 This will resolve the problem in most cases.